19hours/sg-statutes/Acts/Fire Safety Act.md

 (b) generally or specially authorised by name or office by the Commissioner.

-(3) The Commissioner may authorise any qualified person in writing to carry out the duties and responsibilities or exercise all or any of the powers of the Commissioner under this Act or any regulations made thereunder, subject to subsection (4) and such conditions or limitations as the Commissioner may specify.
+(3) The Commissioner may authorise any qualified person in writing to carry out the duties and responsibilities or exercise all or any of the powers of the Commissioner under this Act, subject to subsection (4) and such conditions or limitations as the Commissioner may specify.

+[Act 14 of 2013 wef 01/09/2013]

 (4) The duties, responsibilities and powers which the Commissioner may authorise any qualified person to carry out or exercise under subsection (3) shall be such as may be approved by the Minister in writing.

-(5) Any qualified person who is generally or specially authorised under subsection (2) or (3) to carry out the duties and responsibilities or exercise all or any of the powers of the Commissioner under this Act or any regulations made thereunder shall be deemed to be —
+(5) Any qualified person who is generally or specially authorised under subsection (2) or (3) to carry out the duties and responsibilities or exercise all or any of the powers of the Commissioner under this Act shall be deemed to be —

 (a) a public officer for the purposes of this Act; and

 (b) a public servant for the purposes of the Penal Code (Cap.
 224).

+[Act 14 of 2013 wef 01/09/2013]

 ### Register of registered inspectors